Textualize/toolong/README.md

 ```

 > [!NOTE]
-> If you use pip, you should ideally create a virtual environment, to avoid potential dependancy conflicts.
+> If you use pip, you should ideally create a virtual environment to avoid potential dependancy conflicts.

-In the near future we should have Toolong available through your prefered package manager.
+In the near future there will be more installation methods, and hopefully your favorite package manager.

 ## Screenshots